guardian/scala-steward-public-repos/README.md

 GitHub repos.
 If your repo is **private**, you will want to add it to https://github.com/guardian/scala-steward-private-repos - note that we pay for the GitHub Action minutes for scanning running from that repo, because it's private, but it at least will keep your security vulnerabilities private!

 You will probably also want to add some [repository-specific configuration](https://github.com/scala-steward-org/scala-steward/blob/main/docs/repo-specific-configuration.md) to your repo to tune how many PRs get raised, but that's all the config that should be necessary!

+### Why do we have our own instance of Scala Steward for public repos?

+The public instance of Scala Steward run by Frank Thomas, the creator of Scala Steward, was shutdown in [June 2022](https://github.com/scala-steward-org/repos/issues/1029), so we need to run our own instance!

 ### How is this instance of Scala Steward setup?